SaranyaGovind87/CourierService/README.md

 3. **Input Example:**
-Console is developed with user interative comments for input the data
+This Application contains user interative comments which will guide to input the data.

 ### 3. Running Automated Tests (xUnit)